orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_isolated.md

 ### Read-Only

-- `id` (String) The ID of the network.
-This is a generated value and cannot be specified during creation.
+- `id` (String) The ID of the network.This is a generated value and cannot be specified during creation.
 This value is used to identify the network in other resources.

 <a id="nestedatt--static_ip_pool"></a>
 ### Nested Schema for `static_ip_pool`